rodherz/telenav-build/documentation/building.md

 ### telenav-build.sh

-The `telenav-build.sh` script takes an optional scope, a build-type parameter and zero or more build-modifier parameters.
-These parameters are translated into an appropriate list of maven switches and arguments.
-To see what build types are available, run `telenav-build.sh help`:
+The `telenav-build.sh` script takes an optional `build-scope`, a `build-type` and zero or more `build-modifier` arguments.
+These arguments are translated into a list of maven switches and targets.
+For this help page, run `telenav-build.sh help`:

-    Usage: telenav-build.sh [scope]? [build-type] [build-modifiers]*
+    Usage: telenav-build.sh [build-scope] [build-type] [build-modifiers]*

-    Build types:

-           [default] - compile, shade and run all tests
+    BUILD SCOPES

-                 all - clean-all, compile, shade, run tests, build tools and javadoc
+                all - build all projects [default]
+       cactus-build - build only the cactus-build project kivakit - build only the kivakit project lexakai - build only the lexakai project mesakit - build only the mesakit project this - build only the project in the current folder

+    BUILD TYPES
-             compile - compile and shade (no tests)

-        deploy-ossrh - clean-sparkling, compile, run tests, attach jars, build javadoc, sign artifacts and deploy to OSSRH
+           [default] - compile, shade and run all tests compile - compile and shade (no tests) dmg - compile, shade, run tests, build tools, build dmg javadoc - compile and build javadoc

-        deploy-local - clean-sparkling, compile, run tests, attach jars, build javadoc, sign artifacts and deploy to local Maven repository

-               tools - compile, shade, run tests, build tools
+             release - clean-sparkling, compile, run tests, build javadoc, attach jars, sign artifacts and deploy to OSSRH release-local - clean-sparkling, compile, run tests, build javadoc, attach jars, sign artifacts and deploy to local Maven repository tools - compile, shade, run tests, build tools

-                 dmg - compile, shade, run tests, build tools, build dmg

-             javadoc - compile and build javadoc

-    Build modifiers:
+    BUILD MODIFIERS

-         attach-jars - attach source and javadoc jars to maven artifacts

-               clean - prompt to remove cached and temporary files

-           clean-all - prompt to remove cached and temporary files and Telenav artifacts from ~/.m2

-    clean-sparkling - prompt to remove entire .m2 repository and all cached and temporary files

-               debug - turn maven debug mode on

-         debug-tests - stop in debugger on surefire tests

-             dry-run - show maven command line but don't build

-          no-javadoc - do not build javadoc
+         attach-jars - attach source and javadoc jars to maven artifacts clean - prompt to remove cached and temporary files clean-all - prompt to remove cached and temporary files and kivakit artifacts from ~/.m2 clean-sparkling - prompt to remove entire .m2 repository and all cached and temporary files debug - turn maven debug mode on debug-tests - stop in debugger on surefire tests dry-run - show maven command line but don't build no-javadoc - do not build javadoc
             no-tests - do not run tests
          quick-tests - run only quick tests

-               quiet - build with minimal output
+             verbose - build with full output

-    single-threaded - build with only one thread

-               tests - run all tests
+     single-threaded - build with only one thread tests - run all tests

 <br/>